Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Abstract

 \section{Abstract}

-We simulate the response of a Storage Ring Gravitational-wave Observatory (SRGO) to astrophysical gravitational waves (GWs), numerically obtaining its sensitivity curve, parameter degeneracies, and optimal choices of some controllable experiment parameters.
-We also generate synthetic noisy GW data and use Markov Chain Monte Carlo (MCMC) methods to perform parameter estimation of the source properties.
-With this, we show that a single SRGO could potentially localize the GW source in the sky using Earth’s rotation.
-Then, we study the source sky localization area, mass and distance estimation errors as functions of noise, data sampling rate, and observing time.
-Finally, we discuss, along with its implications, the capacity of an SRGO to detect and constrain the parameters of millihertz (mHz) GW events.
+We simulate the response of a Storage Ring Gravitational Wave Observatory (SRGO) to astrophysical millihertz (mHz) gravitational waves (GWs), numerically obtaining its sensitivity curve and optimal choices for some controllable experiment parameters.
+We also generate synthetic noisy GW data and use Markov Chain Monte Carlo (MCMC) methods to perform parameter estimation of the source properties and their degeneracies.
+We show that a single SRGO could potentially localize the GW source in the sky using Earth’s rotation.
+We also study the source sky localization area, mass and distance estimation errors as functions of noise, data sampling rate, and observing time.
+Finally, we discuss, along with its implications, the capacity of an SRGO to detect and constrain the parameters of mHz GW events.